Higher education in the United States: Sources of funds

 US colleges and universities receive their funds from many sources, including tuition, federal Title IV funds, state funds, and endowments.

 State government

 The major source of funding for public institutions of higher education is direct support from the state.
 The levels of state support roughly correlate with the population of the state.
 For example, with a population nearly 40 million, the state of California allocates more than $15 billion on higher education.
 At the other extreme, Wyoming allocates $384 million for its 570,000 citizens.
+State funding for higher education decreased significantly following the Great Recession.
+According to the Center on Budget and Policy Priorities, the average state spent "16 percent, less per student in 2017 than in 2008" and in 8 states (Alabama, Arizona, Illinois, Louisiana, New Mexico, Oklahoma, Pennsylvania, and South Carolina) funding fell by more than 30 percent over the same time.

 Institutional donors and endowments

 Private giving supports both private and public institutions.
 Gifts come in two forms, current use and endowment.
 Both types of gifts are usually constrained according to a contract between the donor and the institution.
 Private institutions tend to be more reliant on private giving.

+Universities with some of the largest endowments include: